lockard-LLC/lockard-LLC/README.md

 1. Draft new content in `docs/` under the appropriate subfolder (e.g., `docs/tech/`, `docs/handbook/`).
 2. Run `node scripts/apply-docpack.js` if you have a docpack to import structured content.
-3. Run `node scripts/bundle-context.js` or rely on the `autobundle-daemon.sh` to keep `codex/context/bundle.json` up to date.
+3. Run `node scripts/bundle-context.js` or rely on the `autobundle-daemon.sh` to keep `ai/codex/context/bundle.json` and `ai/gemini/context/bundle.json` up to date.

 ```bash
 # quick search across docs